dg9vh/MMDVMHost-Websocketboard/README.md

   * `sudo systemctl enable http.server.service`
   * `sudo systemctl enable logtailer.service`

-Finally you should be able to get the new Dashboard calling the hostname of your hotspot
+Finally you should be able to get the new Dashboard calling the hostname of your hotspot and port 8000 (default) in your broser

 ## Screenshots
 ![Screenshot of MMDVMDash Websocketboard](img/Screenshot.png "Screenshot of MMDVMDash Websocketboard")